AcerolaVR/acerolavr.github.io/_pages/AceStacksDocs.md

 toc: true
 toc_sticky: true
 ---
-This is a setup and usage guide for AceStacks v1.x Trackers.
-You can find the purchase link for the trackers below.
+**These Docs are applicable to Acestacks v2! v1 is defunct; if you need to access them or have any questions, message me @ "acerola." on Discord if you need any assistance.**

 [Buy Acestacks Now](https://ko-fi.com/s/f68f3c7944){: .btn .btn--success .btn--large}

-**This section will need minor updates for Acestacks v2!
-The quickstart should still work fine.
-Message me @ "acerola." on Discord if you need any assistance.**

 # Quickstart Guide
 1. Watch the [AceStacks Video Overview](https://youtu.be/jQLkWUqJBMk) to familiarize yourself with the tracker design